earthly/website/blog/_posts/2023-06-09-python-data-classes-vs-namedtuples.md

 Let's take a closer look at both data classes and named tuples, and try to answer these questions.

 To follow along, you need to have Python 3.8 or later version.
 To run the example on slots, you need Python 3.10.
+You can find the code examples used in this tutorial [here]().

 ## Python Data Classes and Named Tuples: An Overview

-We’ll start by reviewing the basics of data classes and named tuples.
+We'll start by reviewing the basics of data classes and named tuples.

 ### Python Data Classes

 In Python data classes are good choices when you need to create classes that store information and do not have a ton of functionality.
-Unlike regular Python classes, data classes require less boilerplate code, and come with default implementation of methods for string representation and comparing equality of attributes.
+[Unlike regular Python classes](), data classes require less boilerplate code, and come with default implementation of methods for string representation and comparing equality of attributes.

 ~~~{.python caption="main.py"}
 from dataclasses import dataclass